bigfirellc/thoughtbubble/readme.md

 access_token = <your token>
 ```

-And now you can run the dang thing
+And finally you can run the dang thing

 ```bash
 thoughtbubble "weezer"
 ```

-Default output is a PNG file named thoughtbubble.png.
+The default output is a PNG file named thoughtbubble.png.
 You can also specify a different name for the output file
-by evoking thoughtbubble with some arguments
+by evoking thoughtbubble with an extra argument.
 ```bash
 thoughtbubble "Van Halen" hagar.png
 ```
 CLI output isn't that fancy.
 Sometimes, genius.com has a hard time figuring out what
-the name of the artist is you are searching for, so thoughtbubble returns a list of
+the name of the artist is you are searching for, so thoughtbubble will return a list of
-all the artists genius thinks it might be and gives you a choice
+all the artists genius thinks it might be and gives you a choice:

 ```bash
 $ thoughtbubble "spoon" mycamera.png